Through The Fibro Fog

 Instructions

-• Lightly toast the pumpkin seeds for 3-4 minutes on a low heat until they start to brown and pop.
-Once toasted, set aside on some kitchen towel.
+• Lightly toast the pumpkin seeds for 3-4 minutes on a low heat in a dry skillet until they start to brown and pop.
+Once toasted, set aside on a plate to cool.

-• Once the pumpkin seeds have cooled, add all the ingredients to the food processor and blend.
+• Once they have cooled, add the toasted pumpkin seeds, fresh basil leaves, garlic, apple cider vinegar and salt to your food processor.
+Blend for about 20 seconds to chop up the pumpkin seeds and basil leaves.
 You may need to scrape the sides down a few times so the mixture combines well.

 Notes